erezschatz/dentro/README.md

 + Alt-Enter expands/collapses the node.
 + Ctrl+Delete deletes the focused node.
 + Down and up arrow moves to the next/previous node
++

+---
+In the future, this will be written in Dentro.